dagargo/microdude/README.md

 - python3-rtmidi

-You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido python3-rtmidi`.
-In case `python3-rtmidi` is not available, `libportmidi` will be used as the backend.
+You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido python3-rtmidi`. sIn case `python-rtmidi` is not available, `PortMidi` will be used as the backend.
 You can install it with `sudo apt-get install libportmidi-dev`.

 To install MicroDude simply run `make && sudo make install`.